KuberKode/just-rename-it/README.md

 # just-rename-it
-C# application that will rename all files a source folder using output file options.
+C# application that will rename all files in a source folder using output file options.
 The app can also copy  all files from the source folder to a destination folder, also with output options.

 Input:
 [Source Folder]